How It All Started

 Rebuilding After the Fire

-On November 8, 2018, our facilities were destroyed by a massive fire.
+On November 8, 2018, our facility was destroyed by a massive fire.
 We took the opportunity to not only rebuild, but reimagine our entire operation.
 We were lucky enough to find a location in West Peoria close to our old facility.
-This new 40,000-50,000 square foot processing facility has an expanded retail area, a larger harvesting floor, processing area and office space.
+This new, nearly 40,000 square feet processing facility has an expanded retail area, a larger harvesting floor, processing area and office space.
 The new design gives us the most efficient flow-through from harvest to counter

 The new facility still has the chilled Sam's Steak & Chop Shop, an expanded Fritz's Delicatessen where kids can get a free cold hot dog, a window to view our smoked products fresh out of the smokehouse and ready to package, as well as Carroll's Smokehouse Grill to pick up hot sandwiches and meals.